limpbrains/somebar/README.md

 # SomeBar

-Simple taskbar indicator for Unity inspired by [AnyBar](https://github.com/tonsky/AnyBar) (basically it is a clone of SomeBar)
+Simple taskbar indicator for Unity inspired by [AnyBar](https://github.com/tonsky/AnyBar) (basically it is a clone of AnyBar)

 Tested on Ubuntu 14.04